 Credit Card Signup Bonuses

 Many credit cards will offer bonus money if you sign up and meet a few basic requirements.
 Typically, you’ll need to charge a set amount of money to the card in a given period of time (usually 90 days).
-If you already pay for most of your expenses with a credit card, meeting the spending requirement may be no problem at all.
+If you already pay for most of your expenses with a credit card, meeting the spending requirement may be no problem at all and without wasteful spending.
+See the best credit card signup bonuses here.

 The best signup bonuses tend to come from cards in one of two categories: cash back credit cards and travel rewards credit cards.
 You can see an updated list of the best cash back credit cards here and an updated list of the best travel rewards credit cards here.